Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 ![](images/expand_editor.png)

-{{% /notice %}}

-{{% notice tip %}}
+> **Variable Alert!**

-A [variable](https://javascript.info/variables#a-variable) is basically a container for storing something that we want to use later.
+> A [variable](https://javascript.info/variables#a-variable) is basically a container for storing something that we want to use later.
 For example, soon we'll create a variable for storing whether or not the user has run out of time in the game.

-{{% /notice %}}
+> **Tip**

 The first variable that we'll create will be called `timeUp`.
 We'll use this to stop the game at the end of the allotted time.
 To do create this variable, simply copy and paste the following code into the JavaScript window in your CodePen!